BcryptNet/bcrypt.net/readme.md

        crafted password strings.
 $2b$ – Used by some recent implementations which include a mitigation to a wraparound problem.
        Previous versions of the algorithm have a problem with long passwords.
-By design, long passwords are truncated at 72 characters, but there is an 8-bit wraparound problem[17] with certain password lengths resulting in weak hashes.
+By design, long passwords are truncated at 72 characters, but there is an 8-bit wraparound problem with certain password lengths resulting in weak hashes.
 $2x$ – Post-2011 bug discovery, old hashes can be renamed to be $2x$ to indicate that they were generated with
        the broken algorithm.
 These hashes are still weak, but at least it's clear which algorithm was used to